-Observations were carried out with the Very Large Telescope (VLT) at the European Southern Observatory (ESO), equipped with the UV-Visual Echelle Spectrograph(UVES\footnote{UVES User Manual, VLT-MAN-ESO-13200-1825, \\ https://www.eso.org/sci/facilities/paranal/instruments/instruments.html}).
+Observations were carried out from August 12 to September 14, 2025, with the Very Large Telescope (VLT) at the European Southern Observatory (ESO), equipped with the UV-Visual Echelle Spectrograph (UVES\footnote{UVES User Manual, VLT-MAN-ESO-13200-1825, \\ https://www.eso.org/sci/facilities/paranal/instruments.html}).
 The standard settings 346+580 (dichroic 1), 390+580 (dichroic 1), and 437+860 (dichroic 2) were used.
-The blue settings centered at 346~nm, 390~nm and 437~nm cover the spectral ranges 3030-3880~\AA, 3260-4540~\AA, and 3730-4990~\AA, respectively.
-A non-standard setting centered at 348~nm, corresponding to the spectral range 3100-3900~\AA, was also used to simultaneously cover the regions containing the OH and CN bands.
+The blue settings centered at 346~nm, 390~nm, and 437~nm cover the spectral ranges 3030-3880~\AA, 3260-4540~\AA, and 3730-4990~\AA, respectively.
+A nonstandard setting centered at 348~nm, corresponding to the spectral range 3100-3900~\AA, was also used to simultaneously cover the regions containing the OH and CN bands.
 Most of the time, a 1.8\arcsec-wide slit was used, delivering a resolving power of about 35000.
-The observing circumstances are summarized in Table~\ref{tab:obs}.

-Raw frames were first processed to remove cosmic ray hits using the python implementation of the ``lacosmic'' package \citep{2001VanDokkum,2012VanDokkum}.
-The data were reduced with the UVES pipeline\footnote{UVES Pipeline User Manual, VLT-MAN-ESO-19500-2965,\\ https://www.eso.org/sci/software.html} to obtain wavelength and flux calibrated two-dimensional spectra.
-One-dimensional spectra were then extracted by integrating over the slit length (Table~\ref{tab:data1}), using custom procedures.
-The scattered spectrum of the Sun (dust, twilight) was removed as described in \citet{Manfroid2009}.
+The observing circumstances are summarized in Table~\ref{tab:obs1}.
+Raw frames were first processed to remove cosmic ray hits using the Python implementation of the ``lacosmic'' package \citep{VanDokkum2001,VanDokkum2012}.
+The data were reduced with the UVES pipeline\footnote{UVES Pipeline User Manual, VLT-MAN-ESO-19500-2965,\\ https://www.eso.org/sci/software.html} to obtain wavelength- and flux-calibrated two-dimensional spectra.
+One-dimensional spectra were then extracted by integrating over the full slit length (Table~\ref{tab:data1}), using custom procedures.
+The scattered spectrum of the Sun (dust, twilight) was removed in the manner described in \citet{Manfroid2009}.